vilelaluiza/datacamp/README.md

 # datacamp
-projetos do curso Data Science with Python do datacamp
+projetos do curso Data Scientist with Python do datacamp